Support pollinators

 4. If you want a project you can do in your own yard, consider planting native species.
 Pollinators are drawn to patch-like gardens that serve as a much-needed oasis, especially in urban and residential neighborhoods where resources can be scarce.

-6. Volunteer with FMR: A public volunteer event lasts just about two hours, and makes a big impact on improving habitat.
+5. Volunteer with FMR: Our public volunteer events last just two hours, but make a big impact on improving habitat.
 Volunteers do everything from planting pollinator-friendly patch gardens to removing harmful invasive plants.

 Additional Resources

-• Monarch Joint Venture's webpage: Create habitat for monarchs
+• Monarch Joint Venture: Create habitat for monarchs

-• Minnesota Department of Natural Resources webpage: Minnesota's pollinators
+• Minnesota Department of Natural Resources: Minnesota's pollinators

-• University of Minnesota Extension's webpage: How to create a pollinator-friendly landscape
+• University of Minnesota Extension: How to create a pollinator-friendly landscape

-• Xerces Society's webpage: Pollinator conservation in yards and gardens
+• Xerces Society: Pollinator conservation in yards and gardens

 Upcoming Events